SakshhamTheCoder/FL-RPC/README.md

     ```

 5. **Run the Executable:**
-   Start the executable file and open FL Studio.
+   Start the executable file inside the `/dist/` folder and open FL Studio.

 ### Running the Script Normally